 “He was all around the zone the whole game,” Guidry said.
 “One hundred and nineteen pitches through eight innings sounds like a lot but whenever he was throwing at the zone like he was and we were a little passive to start out the game trying to figure out what he was throwing.
 He had a good changeup which usually doesn’t play well for left-handed hitters from a right-handed pitcher.
 You look up and were three or four innings into the game and he’s getting out of innings pretty quickly.”

 Southern Miss finishes the season with a 44-18 record and won both the conference regular season championship and the conference tournament for the second time in school history.
-The Fayetteville Regional was also the third consecutive year that Southern Miss qualified for the NCAA tournament and had at least 40 wins.
+The team’s appearance in the Fayetteville Regional marked the third consecutive year that Southern Miss qualified for the NCAA tournament and had at least 40 wins.

 The team also had two All-Americans, which were Nick Sandlin, named as a first-team All-American and Luke Reynolds, named as a third-team All-American.
 Sandlin led the nation with a 1.06 ERA and was top 10 in strikeout-walk ratio with 144 strikeouts to 18 walks.
-Reynolds was named conference player of the year and led C-USA with a .400 batting average, .727 slugging percentage, .562 on-base percentage, was tied for first in doubles with 20 and was second in home runs at 15 behind Matt Wallner.
+Reynolds was named conference player of the year and led C-USA with a .400 batting average, .727 slugging percentage, .562 on-base percentage, was tied for first place in doubles with 20 and was second in home runs with 15.
 Gabe Montenegro was also named to the All-Freshman team.

 Southern Miss will lose a total of six players to graduation, including LeeMarcus Boyd, Mason Irby and Daniel Keating in the starting lineup.
 The team will also lose relief pitchers Trent Driver and Keller Bradford, as well as utility player Casey Maack.
 However, Southern Miss will likely lose ace Sandlin and leading hitter Reynolds to the MLB draft.